LOOSE-LIPS/loose-lips-2.0/src/routes/blog/elmc-melt/index.md

   - imported/elmc-melt/image947.jpeg
 description: >-
-  MELT is a fresh compilation released by the ELM Collective in digital format and limited edition cassette tapes (only 20 tapes &#8211; celebrating ELMC&rsquo;s 20th release &#8211; congratulations!).
+  MELT is a fresh compilation released by the ELM Collective in digital format and limited edition cassette tapes (only 20 tapes ; celebrating ELMC;s 20th release ; congratulations!).
 It features 14 artists whose tracks represent a fine selection of the underground electronic music, broadly labeled as Braindance / IDM.
 It also features very lush psychedelic [...]Read More...
 published: true
 tags: release-review
 featured: false